Two-Stage Super-Resolution Simulation Method of Three-Dimensional Street-Scale Atmospheric Flows for Real-Time Urban Micrometeorology Prediction: Results and discussion

 \subsection{Evaluation of HR Inferences}

-Next, we demonstrate the accuracy of HR inference by the CNN, namely U-Net2.
-In this second stage, the ground-truth HR data are directly obtained from the HR micrometeorological simulations, while the input data consist of the LR inferences from U-Net1 in the first stage.
-U-Net2 reconstructs small-scale flows between buildings near the ground.
+We next demonstrate the accuracy of HR inference by U-Net2.
+In this second stage, the ground-truth HR data are directly obtained from the HR micrometeorological simulations, while the input data are the LR inferences from U-Net1 in the first stage.
+U-Net2 reconstructs small-scale flows in street canyons.

-Figure \ref{fig:hr_snapshots} shows an example of inferences at heights of $4$ and $64$ m, where the gray areas represent missing regions due to buildings.
-The narrow streets between the buildings are depicted at a resolution of $5$ m, in contrast to the lower resolution of $20$ m.
-For comparison, the street-scale flows in the input shown in Fig. \ref{fig:hr_snapshots}a were estimated by applying linear extrapolation to the output (i.e., the LR inference) shown in Fig. \ref{fig:lr_snapshots}.
-At a height of $4$ m, U-Net2 successfully reconstructs the atmospheric flows in the street canyons (Fig. \ref{fig:hr_snapshots}a).
-Specifically, in the snapshots of $u$ and $v$, strong local winds on the streets, which are ambiguous in the input, are evident in the output.
-At $64$ m, the input and output, that is, the LR and HR inferences, exhibit similar patterns, as expected (Fig. \ref{fig:hr_snapshots}b).
-These results demonstrate the effectiveness of the two-stage SR (Fig. \ref{fig:sr-simulation}): the first-stage LR inference corrects large-scale flows above buildings, and the second-stage HR inference reconstructs small-scale flows between buildings.
+Figure \ref{fig:hr_snapshots} shows an example of inferences at heights of $4$ and $64$ m, with gray areas indicating building cells.
+The narrow streets between the buildings are represented at a resolution of $5$ m, in contrast to the lower resolution of $20$ m.
+For comparison, the street-scale flows in the input shown in Fig. \ref{fig:hr_snapshots}a were estimated by applying linear extrapolation to the LR inference shown in Fig. \ref{fig:lr_snapshots}.
+At $4$ m, U-Net2 successfully reconstructs the temperature and velocity (Fig. \ref{fig:hr_snapshots}a).
+In particular, \redA{the large errors between buildings are substantially reduced, and the local patterns in air temperatures and winds become more consistent with those in the ground truth.} At $64$ m, the input and output exhibit similar patterns, as expected (Fig. \ref{fig:hr_snapshots}b), \redA{although the pattern magnitudes in the output are slightly adjusted to better match those of the ground truth.}